-- The CIM takes breaches of the Code very seriously.
-It is committed to fairness and as much expediency in the process as possible whilst recognising the need for due process. - The grounds for Disciplinary Proceedings are that the Member appears to have demonstrated conduct that is in breach of the Code.
+- The CIM takes breaches of the Disciplinary Provisions of the Code very seriously.
+It is committed to fairness and as much expediency in the process as possible - whilst recognising the need for due process. - The grounds for Disciplinary Proceedings are that the Member appears to have demonstrated conduct that is in breach of the Disciplinary Provisions of the Code.
 Therefore, any complaint raised with (or by) the Institute will be considered first under the Complaints Procedures.
 A complaint needs to be validated and investigated to determine if there is a case to be heard.
 A complaint will not be investigated if it cannot be validated or there are circumstances that prevent sufficient evidence being gathered. - Investigations are undertaken by an Investigation Officer who will be independent.
 The Investigation Officer will not be a member of the Disciplinary Committee or the Board of the CIM. - Disciplinary Proceedings are between CIM (not the original Complainant) and the Member. - CIM operates under the presumption of full disclosure of information to both the Complainant (during the complaints process) and the Member.
-Subject to that full disclosure, all records relating to a complaint are confidential and not disclosed to anyone who is not involved in an Investigation or disciplinary proceedings. - When a Member is found to have breached the Code, CIM will usually publish the decision unless the Disciplinary Committee has determined that there is a good reason not to.
+Subject to that full disclosure, all records relating to a complaint are confidential and not disclosed to anyone who is not involved in an Investigation or disciplinary proceedings. - When a Member is found to have breached the Disciplinary Provisions of the Code, CIM will usually publish the decision unless the Disciplinary Committee has determined that there is a good reason not to.